Edson Carioca

-Edson Guilherme Mendes dos Santos (born 4 June 1997), known as Edson Carioca or Edson is a Brazilian footballer who plays for Juventude, on loan of Azuriz.
+Edson Guilherme Mendes dos Santos (born 4 June 1997), known as Edson Carioca or Edson is a Brazilian footballer who plays for Mirassol, on loan from Goiás.
 Mainly an attacking midfielder, he can also play as a left winger.

 Career

 Tombense

 Edson Carioca made his league debut against Tupi on 20 January 2019.
 He scored his first goal against URT on 27 January 2019, scoring in the 45th+1st minute.

 Rio Claro

 Edson Carioca made his debut in the Copa Paulista on 7 September 2019 against São Caetano.

 Portuguesa

 Edson Carioca made his league debut against XV de Piracicaba on 22 January 2020.

 Treze

 Edson Carioca made his league debut against Santa Cruz on 19 August 2020.

 Azuriz

 Edson Carioca scored on his league debut against Operário Ferroviário EC on 28 February 2021, scoring in the 90th+6th minute.

 Coritiba

 Edson Carioca joined Coritiba.
 He made his league debut against Brusque on 3 August 2021.